MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/slack.md

 ####Q: Why don't I have the pull request events as an option when I configure my trigger?

-A: Pull requests are only available with team projects that use Git.
+A: Pull requests are only available with projects that use Git.
-If your team project uses TFVC, pull event triggers aren't available, and your code event is called "Code checked in" instead of "Code pushed".
+If your project uses TFVC, pull event triggers aren't available, and your code event is called "Code checked in" instead of "Code pushed".

 ####Q: How can I get multiple events to show up in my Slack channel?